santiagomaass/self-teach/README.md

-# nlp-self-teach
+# self-teach
-Collection of practical examples and projects demonstrating various NLP concepts, algorithms, and applications including text classification for Hate Speech detection.
+Collection of practical examples and projects demonstrating various concepts of the following coursework:
+- **NLP**: Word Embeddings, Hate Speech Classification (soon), Deep Learning (soon)
+- **Competitive Programming**: Solutions of our winning team in the course competition (soon)